-- $3.5 million settlement in a medical malpractice case involving a hospital and obstetrician’s failure to perform timely cesarean section resulting in brain damage to a baby
+- $3.5 million settlement in a medical malpractice case involving a hospital and obstetrician’s failure to perform a timely cesarean section resulting in brain damage to a baby.

-- $456K settlement in a medical malpractice case against a hospital and orthopedic surgeon for performing hip replacement surgery utilizing improperly matched components
+- $456,000 settlement in a medical malpractice case against a hospital and orthopedic surgeon for performing hip replacement surgery utilizing improperly matched components.

 - State of Michigan Bar Association

 - Michigan Association for Justice, Executive Board Member

 - American Association for Justice

 Your efforts have changed my life, Matt.
 I’m forever grateful.
 My wife has tons of upcoming medical expenses, and we had both been working hard to make ends meet.
 I can’t thank you and your staff enough.